 Chair of the Trust (Member and Trustee)

-Nigel Smetham (Chair of the Trust; Member of the Trust Finance Committee)
+Nigel Smetham (Co Chair 1 of the Trust; Member of the Trust Finance Committee)

-Experience: Senior manager at Southern Water Services with skills in staff management, budget planning and monitoring, leadership and chairing.
-Management of compliance, governance and assurance procedures.
-Responsible Officer for Allington Primary School under grant maintained status 1994 to 1998.
+Experience: Water industry professional and senior manager with skills in staff management, budget planning and monitoring, leadership and chairing.
+Specialist expertise in management of compliance, governance and assurance procedures.
+Governor at Allington Primary School since 1991.
+Chair of Trustees since 2013.
+National Leader of Governance supporting governing bodies at other local schools.'

 Chief Executive Officer (Ex-officio Trustee)